Operator algebras and representations from commuting semigroup actions: Abstract

 \section{Abstract}

 Let $\sS$ be a countable, abelian semigroup of continuous surjections on a compact metric space $X$.
 Corresponding to this dynamical system we associate two operator algebras, the tensor algebra, and the semicrossed product.
 There is a unique smallest C$^*$-algebra into which an operator algebra is completely isometrically embedded, which is the C$^*$-envelope.
-We provide two distinct characterizations of the C$^*$-envelope of the tensor algebra; one developed in a general setting by Katsura, and the other using tools of projective and inductive limits, which gives the C$^*$-envelope as a crossed product C$^*$-algebra.
+The C$^*$-envelope of the tensor algebra is a crossed product C$^*$-algebra.
 We also study two natural classes of representations, the left regular representations and the orbit representations.
 The first is Shilov, and the second has a Shilov resolution.

-\section{Introduction}
+\section{INTRODUCTION}

 Let $X$ be a compact metric space, and $\sS$ an abelian semigroup and let $\si$ be a map of $\sS$ into the set of continuous, surjective maps of $X \to X$, which we assume to be a semigroup isomorphism.
 From this dynamical system $(X, \si, \sS)$ we construct two operator algebras: the tensor algebra, and the semicrossed product.